Some elements of your breast augmentation recovery can be... well... painful, but some are more of a nuisance.

 Naturally the pectoralis muscles sit happily against the chest wall with not a care in the world!

-Then along comes your surgeon, who releases the muscle (to varying degrees, depending how much under the muscle your implants are going) surgically (as in, cuts) and places an implant under it.
+Then along comes your surgeon, who releases the muscle (to varying degrees, depending how much under the muscle your breast implants are going) surgically (as in, cuts) and places an implant under it.
 The muscle is not happy now!

-The muscle keeps contracting until it regains normal muscle fiber tension and it's used to the implant being there.
+The muscle keeps contracting until it regains normal muscle fiber tension and it's used to the breast implant being there.
 This means two things- 1) these spasms cause pain and discomfort, and 2) it takes a while for the discomfort to disappear.

 This chest muscle pain and discomfort is often what you're feeling when we say 'morning boob'!